jetimms/cashflow/README.md

 What's done
 -----------
+[Fixed in v0.26.1 on 20140325]
+Changed the empty canvas buttons from "New", "Open" and "Exit" to "New File", "Open File" and "Exit Program".

+[Fixed in v0.26.0 on 20140324]
+Make usage upon startup easier to understand.
+	Place buttons on canvas at startup.

 [Fixed in v0.25.1 on 20140301]
 Remove console window in Windows.
   I added "CONFIG -= console" when the qmake is ran with the release config flag.